During your stay in hospital (or before you go into hospital, if it's a planned stay), hospital staff will discuss and plan with you:

 What happens while you're in hospital

-- you have any medicine you need and know how to take it
+- you have any medicine or new equipment you need and know how to use it

 When you get home from hospital

-If you have had a short illness or an operation, you might only need care for a short time to get back to normal.
-This is called intermediate care, reablement or aftercare.
+If you have had a short illness or an operation, you might need care after hospital for a short time to get back to normal.
+This is called reablement, intermediate care, or aftercare.

 The aim of this type of short-term care is to help you: